 Google gives more weight to the words at the beginning of a headline, so make sure your keyword phrase is as close to the beginning as possible.
 Compare the following for someone trying to get listed for the keywords “install solar panels.”

-In the first example, the keywords are sprinkled throughout the headline.
+In the first example, the keywords are late in the headline.
 In the second, however, they are at the beginning of the headline.
 If someone searches “How to Install Solar Panels,” your post stands a much stronger chance of being a result.

 4. Get to the Point